 In Columbia SC, there are more things to do than there are hours to do them.
 With several vibrant entertainment districts, outdoor fun just minutes from a revitalized downtown and world class attractions, you can discover something new for every day of the year.
 For a more robust list of things to do while you're here, visit ExperienceColumbiaSC.com.

 Equal parts artistic and historic, the Vista is comprised of former warehouses turned into art galleries, and dynamite restaurants and bars.
 Here you'll find national chains like Panera Bread and Chipotle mix in with local favorites like Blue Marlin and Motor Supply Co.
 Bistro.
 As you're strolling, you'll find public art on just about every corner you turn.
-Here in the Spring or Fall?
-Follow the locals to events like Vista After Five for live music and a rollicking good time.
+Check out the Vista Guild website for local events like Vista After Five, Vista Lights and Artista Vista.

 It's no secret that craft beer has become a bit of a trend.
 With a mix of breweries, brew pubs and biergartens, Columbia's beer scene is no different.
 Firmly rooted in a homegrown spirit, each has its own character, giving you a unique venue for a memorable reception, or a happy hour spot for attendees after the meeting wraps.

 Named a top 10 zoo in the nation by US Weekly, Riverbanks Zoo & Garden is a 170-acre zoo, aquarium, and botanical garden with more than 2,000 animals.
 The Zoo is an epicenter for family entertainment, featuring exciting wildlife exhibits throughout the year as well as a zipline, carousel, rock climbing wall, and sky-hi safari ropes challenge.
 Not to mention it also hosts seasonal events for kids and adults, like concert series, movie nights, "Boo at the Zoo," and holiday fun runs.
 Open daily, with extended hours in the summer.